devdevx/auto_docs/docs/cloud/aws/cert-sap.md

   - Latency routing policy – Use when you have resources in multiple AWS Regions and you want to route traffic to the region that provides the best latency.
   - Multivalue answer routing policy – Use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random.
   - Weighted routing policy – Use to route traffic to multiple resources in proportions that you specify.

+## AWS Certificate Manager

+- With AWS Certificate Manager, you can generate public or private SSL/TLS certificates that you can use to secure your site.
+- Public SSL/TLS certificates provisioned through AWS Certificate Manager are free.
+You pay only for the AWS resources that you create to run your application.
+- Public certificates generated from ACM can be used on Amazon CloudFront, Elastic Load Balancing, or Amazon API Gateway but not directly on EC2 instances, unlike private certificates.
+- For private certificates, the ACM Private Certificate Authority (CA) is priced along two dimensions: (1) You pay a monthly fee for the operation of each private CA until you delete it and (2) you pay for the private certificates you issue each month.

 ## AWS Global Accelerator